GrupoDiana/BRT-Documentation/docs/osc/resources.md

 An echo is sent to all subscribers excepting the sender: `/resources/loadNFCFilters <string NFCFilters_id> <string NFCFilters_SOFAFile_path>`

-A return message is sent back to the sender:  `/resources/loadNFCFilters <string NFCFilters_id> <boolean loaded> <string description>`, indicating `loaded=true`if the NFC Filters are successfuly loaded and `loaded=false` if not.
-In both cases a `description` is added to give more details.
+A return message is sent back to the sender:  `/resources/loadNFCFilters <string NFCFilters_id> <boolean loaded>`, indicating `loaded=true`if the NFC Filters are successfuly loaded and `loaded=false` if not. <!--In both cases a `description` is added to give more details. -->

 #### Example

 BeRTA receives: `/resources/loadNFCFilters NFCF1 c:/tmp/NFCFilters.sofa`

-BeRTA sends back to the sender: `/resources/loadNFCFilters NFCF1 true success` or `/resources/loadNFCFilters NFCF1 false error: Can not find the file`.
+BeRTA sends back to the sender: `/resources/loadNFCFilters NFCF1 true` or `/resources/loadNFCFilters NFCF1 false`.
 In case of success, it also sends to all subscribiers excepting the sender: `/resources/loadNFCFilters NFCF1 c:/tmp/NFCFilters.sofa`

 <!----------------------------------------------------------------------------------->
 ---